prof-rossetti/intro-to-python/projects/freestyle/implementation.md

 Iteratively develop your project using version control practices.
 Save new versions of your source code as you reach key milestones.

-Use branch operations to develop logically-related features on a specific branch, then push that branch to GitHub in order to create a Pull Request, where you can further review your proposed changes and allow automated checks to run  before eventually "merging" the code into the main branch.
+Ideally use branch operations to develop logically-related features on a specific branch, then push that branch to GitHub in order to create a Pull Request, where you can further review your proposed changes and allow automated checks to run  before eventually "merging" the code into the main branch.

 If working in a group, each group member should strive to make significant contributions to the application's source code!